ibm-cloud-docs/databases-for-redis/howto-provisioning.md

    ```
    {: pre}

+CPU and RAM autoscaling is not supported on {{site.data.keyword.databases-for}} Isolated Compute.
+Disk autoscaling is available.
+If you have provisioned an Isolated instance or switched over from a deployment with autoscaling, keep an eye on your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/cloud-databases?topic=cloud-databases-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
+To add resources to your instance, manually scale your deployment.
+{: note}

 ### The `--parameters` parameter
 {: #flags-params-service-endpoints}
 {: cli}

 The `service-instance-create` command supports a `-p` flag, which allows JSON-formatted parameters to be passed to the provisioning process.
-Some parameter values are Cloud Resource Names (CRNs), which uniquely identify a resource in the cloud.
+For example, you can pass Cloud Resource Names (CRNs) as parameter values, which uniquely identify a resource in the cloud.
 All parameter names and values are passed as strings.

 For example, if a database is being provisioned from a particular backup and the new database deployment needs a total of 9 GB of memory across three members, then the command to provision 3 GBs per member looks like: